ivandfx/DFXWinTweaks/README.md

 Did you like the script?
 Well, don't congratulate me, congratulate [**AikonCWD**](https://github.com/aikoncwd) who created the script that DFX Tweaker is based off.

 ## Source code
-There is no source code, you can just download any version of DFX Tweaker and edit it easily.
+Altough DFX Tweakers is open source, there is no source code, you can just download any version of DFX Tweaker and edit it easily.
 However, you have to follow the License below.

 ## License
 DFX Tweaker is licensed under a GNU General Public License v3.0.